WEBINAR:

 Dylan Jones

-As a global leader of Gensler’s Community Sector, Director of Gensler’s Mobility Lab, and a member of the Urban Strategies group, Dylan works at the intersection of private development and public infrastructure, believing mobility is a core building block of the 21st-century, sustainable city.
-His current work includes strategic planning and design efforts with LA Metro and private developers on Metro Joint Development projects.
+Dylan is a global leader of Gensler’s Mobility & Transportation practice, who works at the intersection of private development and public infrastructure.
+His work is guided by the belief that mobility is a core building block of every sustainable city in the 21st century.
 Dylan is based in Los Angeles.
 Contact him at .

 Jaymes Dunsmore

-As co-leader of Gensler’s Mobility Lab and active transit user, Jaymes is a champion of station and streetscape design that prioritizes the pedestrian and passenger experience, and an advocate for sustainable, transit-oriented, urban development.
-He serves as the lead planner on innovative transportation projects throughout Los Angeles and Orange Counties.
+Jaymes leads Gensler’s Mobility & Transportation practice in the Southwest region, focusing on transforming the future of cities and mobility through design innovation.
+As the project manager and lead planner on large and complex transportation projects throughout California, Jaymes is a champion of station and streetscape design that prioritizes the pedestrian and passenger experience, and an advocate for sustainable, transit-oriented, urban development.
 Contact him at .

 CITY PULSE 2022: URBAN MOBILITY REPORT